JuliaLang/Pkg.jl/docs/src/getting-started.md

     If you have the same
     package (at the same version) installed in multiple environments, the package will only be downloaded and stored on the hard drive once.
 This makes environments very lightweight and effectively free to create.
-Only using the default environment with a huge number of packages in it is a common beginners mistake in Julia.
+Using only the default environment with a huge number of packages in it is a common beginners mistake in Julia.
 Learning how to use environments effectively will improve your experience with Julia packages.